Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment">The tragedy of the commons is that the externality is not priced into these activities, driving them to inefficiently high levels.</li>
 </ul>

-Notes:

-To be precise, in the last example the so-called "tragedy" is not that producing a good leads to air pollution; after all, this may be unavoidable if we want to consume the good.
-The tragedy is that even if we agree on the level of production and air pollution that is economically ideal for the collective, we will end up with more pollution.

 ---
 <!-- .slide: data-background-color="#000" -->

 # Break (10 minutes)

-Notes:

-- Next up class activities.

 ---
 <!-- .slide: data-background-color="#4A2439" -->

 # Open Source

 > Providing open-source software is like contributing to a public good and the community will therefore sooner or later collapse!

-Notes:

-- Why it might not fail:
-  - Other incentives:
-    - Intrinsic motivation
-    - Reputation concerns (your github history is part of your CV)
-    - Reciprocity
-    - Direct benefit: Some contributors also use the software and benefit from improvements.

 ---
 <!-- .slide: data-background-color="#4A2439" -->

 # Design a 2x2 game